 Our work is also limited by having only one able-bodied subject.
-In the future, we plan to assess the generalizability of our method to individuals with gait impairments, to a larger collection of walking data, and to subject-independent prediction (i.e. train and test on different subjects).
+In the future, we plan to assess the generalizability of our method to individuals with gait impairments, to a larger collection of walking data, and to testing and training on different subjects.
 We expect gait segmentation using unilateral IMU sensors to degrade for subjects with gait impairments or asymmetries, especially for identifying contralateral heel contact.
-Therefore, we expect the value of depth data for gait segmentation to be even more pronounced when the assumption of intact interlimb coordination is violated.
+Therefore, we expect the value of depth data for gait segmentation to be more evident when the assumption of intact interlimb coordination is violated.

 We also propose several changes to the setup, protocol, and image processing.
 We did not use an independent sensor modality to acquire the ground truth for heel contact and toe off events for convenience.
 In the future, a force sensing resistor (FSR) could be used to provide an alternative estimate of the ground truth.
-We could also test our depth-based algorithm in different environments to determine its robustness to clutter and differently situated environments but our algorithm seemed to perform well even when obstacles were in the field of view.
+We could also test our depth-based algorithm in different environments to determine its robustness to clutter, ground reflectance, and differently situated environments but our algorithm seemed to perform well even when obstacles were in the field of view.

-Adding the pitch estimate from the thigh IMU to our calculation of the ground plane could have improved our segmentation and preserved more of the foot.
-Adjusting the frame rate and orientation of the depth sensor could have also improved accuracy if they had been optimized to improve the spatiotemporal resolution and field of view.
-In this work, we only tested one configuration (frame rate, resolution, position), which may not have been optimal for gait segmentation.
+Adding the pitch estimate from the thigh IMU to our calculation of the ground plane could have improved our predictions by preserving more of the foot during ground removal.
+In this work, we only tested one depth sensor configuration (frame rate, resolution, position), which may not have been optimized for spatiotemporal resolution and field of view for gait segmentation.
 Also, the positioning of the sensor on the thigh may not be ideal because it would not allow users to wear long pants or skirts.
 In the future, we will consider other positions that can capture both the environment and contralateral leg in the field of view.
-Additionally, these results present the possibility of using a single integrated sensor in the future, which would make setup more user-friendly.
-For instance, several smartphones that include a depth sensor and accelerometers and gyroscopes of have been recently released, such as the Lenovo Phab 2 Pro [18] and Asus Zenfone AR [19].
-In the future we may explore the use of one of these integrated sensors for gait segmentation.
+Additionally, we could use a single integrated sensor such as the Lenovo Phab 2 Pro [18] or Asus Zenfone AR [19], smartphones which integrate depth and inertial sensors.
+Additionally, in this work the depth sensing implementation was not optimized for timing, resulting in a computation time of 1.16 ± 0.56 s for extracting features from each point cloud.
+This is slower than desired, and in future work the computation time will be optimized and implemented in Python, rather than in Matlab.

-We believe our approach for gait segmentation may be especially valuable to users of powered assistive devices, because it would provide an additional safeguard during walking by ensuring that the subject is in double support phase before the device becomes compliant and transitions to swing phase.
-To validate the feasibility of our technique for powered prostheses, we will also replicate our protocol with individuals walking with a powered knee-ankle prosthesis.
+We believe our approach to gait segmentation may be especially valuable for controlling powered assistive devices, because it would provide an additional safeguard to ensure the user is in double support phase before the device becomes compliant and transitions to swing phase.
+To validate the feasibility of our technique for powered prostheses, we will replicate our protocol with individuals walking with a powered knee-ankle prosthesis.
 Our approach may also be relevant to coordinating the behavior of two different unilateral devices which do not share sensors.
-Additionally, we will evaluate the use of the depth-based features for intent recognition.
-We believe that the features used for gait segmentation (or others related to the position of the contralateral leg in space and its interaction with the environment) may also be beneficial for predicting the upcoming locomotor activity.
-For instance, the angle of the shank and height of the foot will likely differ across level ground walking, stair ascent and ramp ascent.
+Additionally, the features we used for gait segmentation (or others related to the contralateral leg position in space and its interaction with the environment) may also be improve prediction of the upcoming locomotor activity (i.e. intent recognition).
+For instance, the angle of the shank and height of the foot will likely differ between level ground walking, stair ascent and ramp ascent.
 Our overall goal will be to develop a system that performs gait segmentation and intent recognition in parallel.
-Finally, our future work will focus on online implementation of this system and integration with a powered prosthesis.
+Finally, we will focus on online implementation of this system and integration with a powered prosthesis.

 Conclusion